theopensystemslab/planx-new/doc/how-to/how-to-generate-a-secret.md

-# How to generating a secret
+# How to generate a secret

 ## Process
 1. Generate a new secret using a random password generator, such as 1Password